jonniemoney/consolidation-project/README.md

 ## How to Run

-When you download the foler, you will notice a file called `dice_game.py` this file is our main python script.
+When you download the folder, you will notice a file called `dice_game.py` this file is our main python script.
 In order to run the program simply run `python` or `python3` with the file path to this `dice_game.py`.

 Ex: `python3 ./dice_game.py`